-In addition the Company received approval for and signed a term sheet for a finance facility with Sprott Resource Lending (Collector) LP for up to US\$25 Million and had terminated discussions with Pandion Mine Finance as announced on July 18, 2018.
+In 2018, the Company closed a US\$2 million (CDN \$2.7 million) senior secured convertible note financing with Sprott Private Resource Lending (Collector) (the "Note").
+In addition the Company received approval for and signed a term sheet for a finance facility with Sprott Resource Lending (Collector) LP for up to US\$25 Million.
 The proceeds of the finance facility will be used to fund the Copperstone Mine into production.
 In addition, the Company will commence with a resource expansion program, designed to convert a significant proportion of Measured, Indicated and Inferred Resource into Proven and Probable Reserves that will extend the mine life and cash flow.
 Based on this, the Company believes it will have sufficient cash to continue operations.